SpikeThatMike/typescript-matchmaking/README.md

 At the moment, parties dont work, only individual players.
 However I plan to fully implement this in the future

 If you copy/use this code please credit SpikeThatMike#6397 & https://github.com/SpikeThatMike

+If you want to contribute, please DM me on discord, SpikeThatMike#6397 or make an issue/pull request